The Ice Ages

 Today, Valley County continues to be an agricultural and oil-producing region.
 It is also known for its stunning natural beauty, with various recreational activities available, including fishing, hunting, and boating.
 The county's history is celebrated through numerous museums, historic sites, and annual events, offering visitors a glimpse into its past while showcasing the vibrant present.

-This timeline provides a condensed summary of the historical journey of Valley County, Montana.
+This timeline provides a concise overview of the key events in the history of Valley County, Montana.

 • 1860: The first recorded settlements in the area that would become Valley County